-After an absence of decades, horseback riding in San Francisco is back!
+After an absence of decades, horseback riding came back to San Francisco, if only briefly!

-You can rent a horse at the Equitation Field on Chain of Lakes Drive, in Golden Gate Park, and a guide will take you and some other riders on a trip through the park trails.
+Horses were available at the Equitation Field on Chain of Lakes Drive, in Golden Gate Park, and a guide took riders on a trip through the park trails.

 By Bus or Muni:

 The 5-Fulton bus runs along the northern edge of Golden Gate park.
 Get off at 43rd Avenue and head into the park on Chain of Lakes Drive.